-We are honored to present this season in collaboration with our Leadership Council, and artistic faculty and student partners at Howard University, the Levine School, as well as the Coalition for African Americans in the Performing Arts and the Millennium Arts Salon.
+We are honored to present this season in collaboration with our Leadership Council, and artistic faculty and student partners at Howard University, the Levine School, Duke Ellington School for the Arts, as well as the Coalition for African Americans in the Performing Arts and the Millennium Arts Salon.

 We invite you to join us at one of the following Underwriter or Benefactor levels:

 Funds will be used to provide free or subsidized tickets to students and low-income families, cover student transportation costs to concerts, musician fees, master classes, educational content, internships, venue support, as well as general concert production.

 Please contact PCE Executive Director Michelle Rathbun at firstname.lastname@example.org